wakinget/dluxshera-sandbox/docs/dev/dLuxShera_Working_Plan.md

 ## 18) Merge Strategy and V1.0 Milestones

 This section captures our strategy for (a) deciding when to merge the refactor work into the main dLuxShera repo, and (b) when to consider the refactor “done” and treat the current architecture as V1.0.
 There are currently no external users of the main repo; migration concerns are therefore purely for my own workflow and notebooks.

+- Historical rationale for the refactor lives in `docs/archive/REFACTOR_HISTORY.md` and `docs/archive/ARCHITECTURE_DECISIONS.md`; this section is about the current merge/V1.0 strategy.
+- V1.0 user-facing docs should describe the current architecture as the default without surfacing “refactor” or “legacy” language.

 ---